Elixir

 Characters

 By default, Puid use the RFC 4648 file system & URL safe characters.
-The chars option can by used to specify any of 16 pre-defined character sets or custom characters, including Unicode:
+The chars option can by used to specify any of the 31 pre-defined character sets or custom characters, including Unicode:

 iex> defmodule(HexId, do: use(Puid, chars: :hex))